-Microsoft responds to new warrant for emails in Irish datacenter case | ZDNet
+Microsoft responds to DOJ in Irish datacenter case | ZDNet

 Microsoft President and Chief Legal Officer Brad Smith reiterated today that Microsoft backed The CLOUD Act because it sets the stage for governments to establish the international agreements between them to establish a framework for these kinds of cases.

-Today, April 3, Microsoft also filed its brief responding to the DOJ's new motion from Friday.
+Today, April 3, Microsoft also filed its brief responding to the DOJ's motion to dismiss Microsoft's original case from Friday.

-According to Microsoft's brief, the government said it didn't intend to pursue the original warrant that was at the heart of the case, and they also made clear that Microsoft retains a right to challenge to U.S. warrants - including new warrants - on comity grounds.
+The government said it didn't intend to pursue the original warrant that was at the heart of the case.
+Microsoft execs also made it clear that Microsoft retains a right to challenge to U.S. warrants - including new warrants - on comity grounds.

+Microsoft plans to review the new DOJ warrant for the emails stored in Ireland before deciding if the company believes it is obliged to comply.

 "More than anything, we now need governments to move forward quickly to put new international agreements in place. ...
 The ultimate goal - one that is likely to take some additional years to achieve -- is a set of agreements that create an accepted model and establish clear international legal rules that satisfy law enforcement and privacy advocates alike," said Smith in his blog post today.